marekStef/decentralised-storage-system/documentation/docs/main-system/view-manager/view-templates.md

 When the app wants to use `View Templates`, it should provide the user with the source code and instructions for downloading it, which profiles needs to be set and so on.
 Once the user has the source code, they can either utilise this endpoint directly or via the `Control Centre`.

-For seeing examples `View Template Source Code`, visit documentation describing execution services such as `Javascript Execution Service`.
+For seeing examples of `View Template Source Code`, visit documentation describing execution services.

 #### Request